-Do you love your current mattress but want to have more comfort?
-Mattress pads and toppers are a great way to breathe new life into a mattress!
+Do you love your current mattress but dream of more comfort?
+Mattress pads and toppers are a perfect way to breathe new life into a mattress!
 Not sure what the difference is between them?
-While both provide your mattress with an extra layer of comfort – there are distinct differences between the two.
+While both provide your mattress with an extra layer of comfort, there are distinct differences between the two.
 Keep reading to see what these differences are and which product is right for you!

 What Is A Mattress Pad?

 Mattress pads provide a boost of comfort to any mattress, and use a fitted skirt so that you can secure it to your existing mattress.
 One of the biggest differences between mattress pads and mattress toppers is what they are made of.
 The most common materials inside mattress pads are cluster fiber, down filling, and feather filling.

 Cluster fiber filling provides the feel of down filling without the allergies, so this material is a good option for those with severe allergies or sensitive skin.
 Down filling is a durable, long-lasting material while feather filling provides good insulation for your mattress.